How to make a hot toddy! We love these classic hot toddies made with hot water (or tea), dark liquor like whiskey or bourbon, fresh lemon, and honey.

 1Put honey, lemon juice and the apple cider vinegar in a warmed mug.
 Add hot water or hot tea and stir until the honey has dissolved.
 Add the rum or bourbon, stir then finish with a lemon slice.

 Adam and Joanne's Tips

-- The acid from the apple cider vinegar brings out all the flavors of the toddy without making it taste too sweet.
+- Apple cider vinegar: The acid from the apple cider vinegar brings out all the flavors of the toddy without making it taste too sweet.
 The drink tastes great without it as well, but if you have cider vinegar in your pantry, give it a try.

-- Tea is a nice variation.
-We’ve tried chamomile, ginger and even a black tea before.
+- Tea: We’ve tried chamomile, ginger and even a black tea before.
 All were nice, but the black tea really stood out as a favorite — especially with dark rum.

 - Nutrition Facts: The nutrition facts provided below are estimates.
 We have used the USDA Supertracker recipe calculator to calculate approximate values.